phetsims/qa/issue-templates/rc-lite-template.md

 - Try to include version numbers for browsers.
 - If there is a console available, check for errors and include them in the Problem Description.
 - As an RC begins and ends, check the sim repo.
 If there is a maintenance issue, check it and notify developers if there is a problem.
+- As the RC ends, notify the developer of any new QA credits that need to be added.

 <hr>